-Research shows early dialogue between parents and children most effective in deterring teen tobacco, alcohol useApril 25th, 2013 in Health /
+Research shows early dialogue between parents and children most effective in deterring teen tobacco, alcohol useApril 25, 2013 in Medicine & Health / Health

 Early, substantive dialogue between parents and their grade-school age children about the ills of tobacco and alcohol use can be more powerful in shaping teen behavior than advertising, marketing or peer pressure, a University of Texas at Arlington marketing researcher has shown.